+Some days are more difficult to include a play-filled activity than other days.
+But I make a conscious effort.
+I remember one of those more difficult days.
 There was no rational explanation.
-The sadness and profound sense of loss just was there – big time.
+The sadness and profound sense of loss was there … big time.
 I could feel the waves of grief tumble and erupt.
 I could feel my body experiencing the loss of my husband in an overwhelming sense of exhaustion.
-So I decided to head outdoors and take a short walk around the block.
+I decided to head outdoors and take a short walk around the block.

-On my little walk, I encountered a little girl who was singing a familiar melody while she walked her dog and I began to hum the melody – it was my ‘play’ for the day!
-It was just a few seconds – but it was play and I felt a hint of joy as the tears tumbled down my face because I wanted to tell my husband about this lovely encounter.
-Then as I walked back home, a smile began to form on my face – because I did tell him. 🙂
+On my little walk I encountered a little girl.
+She was singing a familiar melody while she walked her dog and I began to hum the melody.
+It was my ‘play’ for the day!
+It was just a few seconds.
+But it was play and I felt a hint of joy as the tears tumbled down my face because I wanted to tell my husband about this lovely encounter.
+Then as I walked back home, a smile began to form on my face … because I did tell him. 🙂

 When we play, joy begins to emerge.
-Whether we are encountering a familiar melody sung by a little girl walking her dog, or dancing, or doodling, or engaging in board games, or strolling along the beach, or playing bridge, or are involved in a sport, or interacting on the internet, or playing an instrument, or sharing a meal with a friend, or creating anything (be that a handmade card, a tool shed, a dress, a poem, a painting, a piece of calligraphy, a meal, a book, a piece of pottery, a magazine article, a computer program, a piece of sculpture, a photograph, a mandala, a garden, a scrapbook, a bookcase … whatever!), we begin to realize that there is still life within us, hope emerges, and joy has space to flower.
+Whether we are encountering a familiar melody sung by a little girl walking her dog, (or dancing, or doodling, or engaging in board games, or strolling along the beach, or playing bridge, or are involved in a sport, or interacting on the internet, or playing an instrument, or sharing a meal with a friend, or creating something (be that a handmade card, a tool shed, a dress, a poem, a painting, a piece of calligraphy, a meal, a book, a piece of pottery, a magazine article, a garden, a computer program, a piece of sculpture, a photograph, a mandala, a scrapbook, a bookcase … whatever!), we begin to realize that there is still life within us, hope emerges, and joy has space to flower.